demirantay/notebook/compsci/web-intro/git/advanced.md

 - After you complete reading the README.md file on this directory.
 You should read this file in order to advance your understanding of `git`

+- Since there is a *lot* to learn about git and its subjects I did not cover everything there is to learn in each subject, instead I touched it briefly and provided the necesseary reading to cover the rest.
+This was a necessary way of laying out the notes becuase otherwise this file would be huge.

-- ***There are many more things to read about Git see this very well covered tutorial for more https://www.atlassian.com/git/tutorials/what-is-version-control***
+- *There are many more things to read about Git see this very well covered tutorial for more https://www.atlassian.com/git/tutorials/what-is-version-control*

 <br>
 <br>